dpradov/keynote-nf/doc/README_SourceCode.txt

 * UAS, UltimaShell Autocompletion Server, (flashpeak@yifan.net) [UAS]

-* StreamIO, text-file device driver that allows textfile-style I/O on streams, by Dr. Peter Below [_Others\StreamIO.pas]

-* UWebBrowserWrapper, by Peter Johnson (http://www.delphidabbler.com/articles?article=14)
+* UWebBrowserWrapper, by Peter Johnson (http://www.delphidabbler.com/articles?article=14)  [UWebBrowserWrapper]

- [_Others\UWebBrowserWrapper.pas]
+In the process of adapting KeyNote NF to Delphi CE I have used this little utility, by Uwe Raabe, to clean the unit namespaces in the uses clause:  https://github.com/UweRaabe/UsesCleaner

 If you find this list incomplete and/or need help with obtaining these components, please contact me by email.